 Map out your future state plans

-With a clear picture of your current state, the next step is to map out your future state plans.
+With a clear picture of your current state, the next step is to map out your future-state plans.
 What will your future processes, cloud infrastructure, and environment look like?
 How will your new cloud infrastructure solve the problems of your current environment?

 Categorize your workloads and desired outcomes so you can evaluate which cloud provider(s) best meets your requirements.
 This step is crucial for scoping out a migration that anticipates and mitigates challenges and roadblocks during the migration process.

-Plus, features like an extensive shape library and Visio stencil import for Cisco, AWS, GCP, and Azure networks give you the tools you need to plan and orchestrate a seamless migration.
+Use Lucidscale to visualze your infrastructure and Lucidchart to map out future-state plans.
+Features like an extensive shape library and Visio stencil import for Cisco, AWS, GCP, and Azure networks give you the tools you need to plan and orchestrate a seamless migration.